The study showed that daily intake of omega-3 fatty acids helps the heart to contract better and reduces fibrosis in intact tissue of the heart

 Previous studies have shown the positive role of omega-3-acids in the recovery of patients after a heart attack, but the mechanism of recovery remained unclear.

-A new clinical study has shown that daily or six months later, the intake of acids helps the heart to contract better and reduces fibrosis in the intact tissue of the heart.
+A new clinical study has shown that daily or six months later, the intake of acids helps the heart to contract better and reduces fibrosis in an intact tissue of the heart.